sheltonliu/learngit/readme.txt

 hello

-Creating a new branch is quick and simple .
+Creating a new branch is quick and simple  add merge.